faassen/apilar/README.md

 lets it run.
 You can see the world evolve in the terminal, so you please make your terminal window big enough.

+The `#` on the map are computers.
+Anything else doesn't contain a computer and contains an indicator of the amount of free resources available there: nothing, '.', a little, 'x' or 'X' for a lot.

 Sometimes the worlds are duds and growth stops.
 Sometimes growth is slow.
 Sometimes growth accelerates; it all depends on what mutations occurred.
 I did one longer run run for a few hours, and I came back to a world somehow filled